a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 ## Micro Frontends (- New -) ##
 ### Introduction to Micro Frontends ###
+1. Topics:
+	1. What are Micro Frontends?
+	2. Micro Frontends E-Commerce Application Example

+#### What are Micro Frontends? ####
+1. Micro frontends: Separate loosely coupled components of UI
+	1. Deployed using principles of microservices on front end

+#### Micro Frontends E-Commerce Application Example ####

 ### The Need for Micro Frontends ###
 ### Micro Frontends Integration ###